 A good-mix to use is three parts quality compost to one part topsoil.MORE

-Feed every fertiliser with a feed such as liquid seaweed to promote growth.
+Feed every plant with a feed such as liquid seaweed to promote growth.

 No Pruning Required